info & faq

 There is no such thing a ‘traditional wedding’ these days.
 Weddings now are a unique reflection of both you and your partner’s personalities and values.

-You’ll no doubt have spent some time thinking about & planning things already & I look forward to hearing all about your plans, so I then I can then tell you how I’ll photograph your day in line with your wishes.
+I look forward to hearing all about your plans, so I then can then tell you how I’d like to approach photographing your day in line with your wishes.

-CLICK ON THE QUESTION TO REVEAL THE ANSWER!
+[CLICK ON THE QUESTION or + ICON TO REVEAL THE ANSWER]

 So, what's your style?

-I’ll photograph your wedding with a documentary approach in the main, capturing key ceremonial moments alongside the ones that just happen, among the guests & family enjoying the day.
-Many of these elements are ones that would otherwise go unnoticed by the bridal couple.
-Your wedding day hurtles along at breakneck pace when you are in the middle of it, so my images will help you remember the key moments, as well as catching up on some of your guests experiences and reactions across the day.
+I’ll photograph your wedding with a documentary approach in the main, capturing key ceremonial moments, alongside the ones that just happen between the guests & family enjoying the day.
+Many of these events are ones that would otherwise go unnoticed by the bridal couple.
+Your wedding day hurtles along at breakneck pace when you are in the middle of it, so your photos can help you cherish key moments, as well as catching up on some of your guests experiences and reactions across the day.

-Anywhere. just ask.
-I’m based in South London so whilst I photograph locally in the main I’ve captured weddings in Cornwall, The Cotswolds, Italy & Turkey to name a few of the further flung locations..
-Let me know where your wedding is and we can establish any travel & accommodation logistics.
+Anywhere.
+Really, so just ask.
+I’m based in South London so whilst working locally in the main I’ve also captured weddings in Cornwall, The Cotswolds, Italy & Turkey to name a few of the further flung locations..
+My regular fee includes day travel to Greater London.

 How long do you stay at my wedding?

-8hrs is the full day package, which can include Bridal preparations and last dance and into the evening.
-I tend to work pretty much constantly apart from when I’m eating so you’ll get full coverage of the day.
+10 hrs is the full day package, which normally includes Bridal preparations, last dance & into the evening.
+I tend to work pretty much constantly (apart from when I’m eating/scoffing canapes!) so you’ll get full coverage of the day.

 I hate being photographed, so can you help me..?